abpframework/abp/docs/en/Migration-Guides/Abp-5_0.md

 }
 ```

-For MongoDB, you need to manually update the `IsActive` field for the existing users.
+For MongoDB, you need to update the `IsActive` field for the existing users in the database.

 #### Identity -> Account API Changes